A Capacity-Based Rationale for Multi-Head Attention: Related Work

 \subsection{Graph Transformers and Structural Encodings}

 Expressivity of graph Transformers is shaped by structural encodings and higher-order tokenization.
 SEG-WL analyses show that structural features (e.g., SPIS encodings) set the attainable expressivity ceiling and can be matched by simple Transformer variants \cite{zhu2023structural}.
+Recent work has also aimed to bridge the theory--practice gap in graph Transformers by unifying architectural choices around attention and positional/structural encodings and validating them at scale \cite{stoll2025generalizable}.
 Higher-order graph Transformers reach (or fall short of) $t$-WL power depending on whether explicit tuple indices and structural signals are provided \cite{zhou2024higherorderGT}.
 In the vision setting, \cite{jelassi2022spatial} prove that ViTs can learn spatial structure under appropriate conditions, resonating with our assumptions that near-orthogonal embeddings and structural signals determine how efficiently edges can be packed and recovered; given such signals, our $D_K$-based bounds become tight predictors of success.